These are the best restaurants for a memorable date night in Wigan according to Google

-In no particular order, these dozen eateries are the best date night restaurants in the borough according to Google reviews.
+In no particular order, these nine eateries are the best date night restaurants in the borough according to Google reviews.

 1. Miller and Carter steakhouse- Parbold Hill